William Duer (Continental congressman): Later life

 Duer became a prominent speculator after the war; he was also elected to the New York General Assembly in 1786.
 When Alexander Hamilton, Schuyler's son-in-law, became first Secretary of the Treasury in 1789, Duer became the first Assistant Secretary.
 He continued to speculate in American bonds, including the failed Scioto Company scheme to buy up the American debt to France at a discount.

 Duer went bankrupt as a result of the Panic of 1792, and was held in debtors' prison for the rest of his life.
 His failure has been cited as a cause of the panic, reportedly the first in New York caused by speculation.
 The loss was estimated at 3 million dollars and impoverished many in all classes.

 Personal life

-In 1779, Duer married Lady Catherine Alexander (1755–1826), second daughter of Sarah (née Livingston) Alexander and General William Alexander, the claimant of the Scottish earldom of Stirling, and a major general in the Continental Army during the American Revolutionary War.
-The marriage took place at Alexander's country seat, "The Buildings," near Basking Ridge, New Jersey.
+In 1779, Duer married Lady Catherine Alexander (1755–1826), second daughter of Sarah (née Livingston) Alexander and Lord Stirling, a major general in the Continental Army.
+The marriage took place at Stirling's country seat, "The Buildings," near Basking Ridge, New Jersey.
 It was designed in the style of a residence of an English nobleman, with all the appointments of an English country seat.
 Catherine's paternal grandparents were New Jersey Attorney General James Alexander and merchant Mary Spratt Provoost Alexander, and her maternal grandparents were Catherine Van Brugh Livingston and Philip Livingston, 2nd Lord of Livingston Manor.
 She was, descended from the De Peysters, Livingstons, and Schuylers, and occupied a prominent place in the society of the period.

 Together, they were the parents of eight children, including: